arajajyothibabu/python/README.md

-# java
+# Python
-All Java
+All Python
-All Java Programs
+All Python Programs